odpi/egeria/open-metadata-implementation/governance-servers/stewardship-engine-services/stewardship-engine-services-client/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Stewardship Services Client
+# Stewardship Engine Services Client

-The stewardship services client module contains the client implementation of the calls to the stewardship services that control the triage of Request for Action annotations that ultimately lead to them being closed, or a remediation
+The stewardship engine services client module contains the client implementation of the calls to the stewardship services that control the triage of Request for Action annotations that ultimately lead to them being closed, or a remediation